Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 ## Customizing the Cloud Map

 The Cloud Map is a 2D texture in LatLong layout (sometimes called Cylindrical or Equirectangular) that contains cloud color in the RGB channel and cloud coverage in the alpha channel.
+An example texture named `DefaultCloudLayer` is included in the package.
 If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.

 <a name="CustomizingFlowmap"></a>